newatoms/beta/_private/pitches/stby.md

 * Create insights within the organisation
 * Improve relationship with existing audience

+## Pitch 5:

+### Goal

+To show what careers are behind it takes to be a good service/research designer at STBY

+### Method

+We give a fun resume analysis/overview of all employees combined.

+### Outcome

+* Show how good the organisation is
+* Improve perception of the organisation
+* Create insights within the organisation

-## Pitch 5: Physical changes caused by design research
+## Pitch 6: Physical changes caused by design research

 ### Goal